Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/Readme.md

 ## Course Overview

-## Objectives & Competencies
+## Objectives

-- Learn about various persistence technologies in iOS (CoreData, Realm, NSUserDefaults, Keychain, NSCoding)
+- Learn about persistence technologies in iOS (CoreData, Realm, NSUserDefaults, Keychain, NSCoding)
 - Store and retrieve information locally on your iOS device.

+## Competencies

+Should be able to:

+- Compare and contrast various persistence options such as Core Data, Realm, NSCoder, UserDefaults, Keychain and chose the best options for their project.
+- Deploy, manage and use a relational database
+- Write sql queries and perform joins
+- Implement authentication in their apps
-- Synchronize information from a server to your local database
+- Synchronize information from a server to a local database.

-## Project
+## Projects

 All students must build: